hshi/AFQMCLAB/README.md

 might need to move to `-openmp` (icpc) later.
 - Number of walkers in QMC should be smaller than INT_MAX, since MPI MPI_Scatterv does not support long displs array.

+  //TODO: If everything is right, change Cholesky real to Cholesky

+  //TODO: Back ground can be real?
+And Cholesky can combine with dt?

   //TODO: Update metropolis code!
 And make the phaseless code to work.

   //TODO: Use flag -DOPENMPALL, -DOPENMP, -DOPENMPLAPACKBLAS